MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 Messaging extension search commands allow your users to search external systems and insert the results of that search into a message in the form of a card.

-[!NOTE]
+> [!NOTE]
-> Result card size limit is 28 KB.
-Beyond this limit, message is not sent.
+> The result card size limit is 28 KB.
+The card is not sent if its size exceeds 28 KB.

-## Choose messaging extension invoke locations
+## Choose search command invoke locations

 The search command is invoked from any one or both of the following locations: